-As more people in the United States are being diagnosed with COVID-19, colleges and universities are beginning to move all of their face-to-face classes to online only.
+As COVID-19 continues to disrupt our lives, colleges and universities are making plans to offer some – if not all – of their courses online.
 The Michigan community college where I teach has advised professors to start make this transition as well.

 So before I let my English students leave our last classroom session (knowing I likely wouldn’t see them in person again for the remainder of the semester), I gave them some tips on making a smooth transition to virtual classes amidst the uncertainty we’re all facing.